Frequently Asked Questions1. What do you do?

 Creative Artists and Sights, Sounds & Words: State of the World, "Mindwalk", the writings of Bill McKibben or Anna Quindlen or Daniel Quinn, Enya, "What Dreams May Come," all the discovery possible during travel, various conferences and community shared events, most recently the mind-blowing Bioneers Conference in San Raphel, CA.

-Sensory: The smell of brewing java, Stonyfield Farm French vanilla nonfat yogurt, sledding down airport hill, skinny dipping in the pond at Inn Serendipity Woods, holding a warm, freshly-laid chicken egg, Eve's Temptation Serendipitea, curried pumpkin soup, rBGH-free dairy products, a rainforest, Ben & Jerry's Chubby Hubby.
-Okay, so we love good food!
+Sensory: The smell of brewing java, Organic Valley Family of Farms' Yogurt, sledding down airport hill, skinny dipping in the pond at Inn Serendipity Woods, holding a warm, freshly-laid chicken egg, Eve's Temptation Serendipitea, curried pumpkin soup, rBGH-free dairy products, a rainforest, any recipe out of our Farmstead Chef cookbook.
+Okay, so we love great food!

 3. What keeps you awake at night?